engineersamuel/splog/README.md

     head -n 10 examples/access_log | splog -p apache_common -o json -k server_1 --no-md5

 Persisting the log to mongo.
 Set -o with no arg so that no output to stdout.
 The -d mongo says look in yaml for a `db_refs` key of mongo and read the database infomration to persist to.
+Since the default is to hash the parsed log entry to `_id` then repeated executions of the command will result in no duplicated mongo entries.

     head -n 2 examplese/access_log | splog -p apache_common -o -k server_1 -d mongo
     monogo; use splog; db.logs.find().pretty()